 Proteins in the milk keep the foam stable, while the naturally occurring sugars are caramelized.

 The resulting foamed milk is rich and creamy.
-It blends beautifully with espresso, working to enhance the coffee’s complex flavors and aromas.
+It blends beautifully with espresso, working to enhance the complex flavors and aromas of your coffee drink.

 If you steam milk for too long, things don’t turn out so well.
-Once milk is heated beyond 158 degrees Fahrenheit, the proteins start to break down and the milk tastes scorched.
+Once milk reaches 158 degrees Fahrenheit (70 degrees Celsius), the proteins start to break down and the milk tastes scorched.

 That’s why we should take a moment to show some appreciation to all the great baristas out there who get it right!
 Some of them have really mastered the use of an espresso machine.